lejon/validatejsonr/README.md

 ### Other External licenses

-The individual extenrnal library licenses are located in their respective folder under 'src'
+The individual external library licenses are located in their respective folder under 'src'

 RapidJSON is released under the Terms of the MIT License:
 ---------------------------------------------------------